Cancer failure: GP fails to tell patient he has skin cancer for five years

 Instead of one surgery to ensure all the cancer had been removed, which could have been done five years prior, he had six weeks of radiation and suffered in pain.

-Today, Health and Disability Commissioner Anthony Hill has found the GP and medical centre (who have not been named for privacy reasons) in breach of the Code of Health and Disability Services Consumers' Rights for not communicating the man's skin cancer results to him or arranging follow up.
+Today, Health and Disability Commissioner Anthony Hill has found the GP and medical centre, who have not been named for privacy reasons, in breach of the Code of Health and Disability Services Consumers' Rights for not communicating the man's skin cancer results to him or arranging follow up.

 It comes eight years after the error was made.